- Regulations & Resources -

 Review the content of UVM's Export Controls Policy to ensure that you comply with "all" US export control laws and regulations.

-Also, should you have any questions related to export controls, please contact Jennifer Gagnon, Interim Associate Vice President for Research Administration.
+Also, should you have any questions related to export controls, please contact Jennifer Gagnon, Associate Vice President for Research Administration.

 EXPORT CONTROL RESOURCES